Armillaria gallica Marxm. & Romagn. - Bulbous Honey Fungus

 Toxicity

-Although all Armillaria species were for many years generally considered edible when thoroughly cooked, those members of the honey fungus group (including Armillaria mellea, the type species of this genus) that occur on hardwoods are now considered suspect, as cases of poisoning have now been clearly linked to eating these fungi.
+Although all Armillaria species were for many years generally considered edible when thoroughly cooked, members of the honey fungus group (including Armillaria mellea, the type species of this genus) that occur on hardwoods are considered by some to be suspect, as cases of poisoning have been linked to eating these fungi; this is most probably due to a small but significant proportion of people being adversely affected rather than a universal human reaction to these fungi.
 We therefore recommend that Armillaria gallica is not collected for the pot.

 Identification guide